40 Best Things to Do in St. Louis, MO

 Feel Your Heart Pound at the Busch Stadium

-Busch Stadium is one of the city's most loved areas, especially by the locals, because it is home to the Major League Baseball franchise.
+Busch Stadium is one of my favorite places in the city, especially because it is home to the Major League Baseball franchise.

-Here, you can enjoy a pint of beer and some classic hotdogs while watching a game that defines American sports.
+Here, I can enjoy a pint of beer and some classic hotdogs while watching a game that defines American sports.

 The Ballpark Village is situated inside the stadium, so you can imagine how much space it must occupy.